MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 1. Look at the object of interest.
 1. Raise your hand slightly will highlight this object.
-1. Naturally move your hand to move the object.
+1. Pinch and naturally move your hand to move the object.

 To enable the eye gaze feature: